-If you have recently been arrested for an offense of this nature, please reach out to an Indianapolis marijuana crimes lawyer from the law firm of Suhre & Associates, LLC, as soon as possible by calling (317) 759-2599.
+If you have recently been arrested for an offense of this nature, please contact an Indianapolis marijuana crimes lawyer from the law firm of Suhre & Associates, LLC, as soon as possible by calling (317) 759-2599.
 We may be able to help you get your drug charges reduced or dismissed.

 How Our Law Firm Can Help You Fight Back Against Your Drug Charges in Indianapolis, IN

 The drug crimes lawyers here at Suhre & Associates, LLC, are committed to providing the people of Marion County, IN, with exceptional legal services.
 When you ask us to defend you against your marijuana charges, we will:

 Protect Your Constitutional Rights